Narsil/django-simple-feedback/README.rst

 each string is formatted with a dict containing information on the feedback.
 Dict is::

+    {'id': 42,
-    {'feedback': 'This is a random comment made by random person', 'path': 'url the feedback was made on',
+     'feedback': 'This is a random comment made by random person', 'path': 'url the feedback was made on',
      'user': User object,
      'request': request object}  # You can access IP and USER_AGENT via request.